DragonRidersUnite/robospider_reckoning/README.md

 When your week is beginning, add your name to the `CREDITS` array.
 It's a shuffled list of everyone who worked on the game.

+If you need inspiration of what kind of things could be added to the game, check out the [Issues](https://github.com/DragonRidersUnite/exquisite_corps/issues) of the repository.

 ### On the Code Architecture

 The code is intentionally structured to make use of functions and `args.state` without any classes.
 A functional-ish approach.
 This follows in the spirit of DRGTK's docs.